ntustison/PaperANTsX/Text/intro.md

-"ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."  \textcolor{blue}{Participation in other independent competitions such [@Murphy:2011aa;@Menze:2014aa] provided additional evidence of the utility of ANTs registration and other tools.}
+"ART, SyN, IRTK, and SPM’s DARTEL Toolbox gave the best results according to overlap and distance measures, with ART and SyN delivering the most consistently high accuracy across subjects and label sets."  \textcolor{blue}{Participation in other independent competitions} [@Murphy:2011aa;@Menze:2014aa]
+\textcolor{blue}{provided additional evidence of the utility of ANTs registration and other tools.
+Despite the extremely significant potential of deep learning for image registration algorithmic development}
+[@Tustison:2019ab], \textcolor{blue}{ANTs registration tools continue to find application in the various biomedical imaging research communities.}

 <!-- This superior performance was